 The remaining methodology assesses information that is made publicly available on the university website.
 Universities can support the assessment by hosting vital documents - such as carbon management plans - online, which allow for the information to be checked and audited.

 Universities will be told when their websites will be assessed, giving them time to make updates.
 A team of People & Planet staff and trained volunteers evaluate every university and allocate scores for each question depending on the evidence that is publicly available for each university.
 This year the marking commences on Thursday 11th August 2016.

 In previous years, the university would be failed if they did not update their answers to the survey questions.
 For 2016, if a university hasn’t made their information public, it will be marked as missing data, markers may spend up to 3 hours researching available information from the university website or other publicly available sources.

-The university scorecards are marked twice to maintain rigour and consistency and universities are given the opportunity to review their scores and appeal against any marking decisions if they believe an error has been made.
+The university scorecards are marked twice to maintain rigour and consistency and universities are given the opportunity to review their scores and appeal against any marking decisions if they believe an error has been made - we call this the “appeals phase”.
 People & Planet review every appeal and make case by case decision on each appeal.